PoiterMe/gridy/README.md

 # gridy
-SCSS bundle for building a minimal flexible Grid
+SCSS bundle for building a minimal flexible Grid.
+Not like "Bootstrap" and other frameworks it will deliver a minimum of functionality.
+Define the Grid once and later on u can easily extend it.

 1) after downloading, move to the file "gridy/index.scss" and edit this config file to fit ur needs
 ```scss